-CNN will host a town hall on gun violence Wednesday night
+CNN hosts town hall on gun violence

-Programming note: CNN will air "America Under Assault: The Gun Crisis" on Wednesday at 9 p.m.
+WATCH: CNN's "America Under Assault: The Gun Crisis" airs Wednesday starting at 9 p.m.
 ET.

-(CNN)With Americans still processing last weekend's mass shootings in El Paso and Dayton, CNN will hold a town hall-style event on Wednesday night to explore what can be done about the country's gun violence.
+(CNN)As Americans process last weekend's mass shootings in El Paso and Dayton, CNN is holding a town hall-style event to explore what can be done about the country's gun violence.

-In "America Under Assault: The Gun Crisis," CNN's Chris Cuomo will moderate a discussion with politicians and others from across the political spectrum.
-Among the topics to be discussed are gun violence, white nationalism, hate crimes, and what new gun legislation could come from this weekend's shootings.
+CNN's Chris Cuomo is moderating the discussion with politicians and others from across the political spectrum.
+The conversation will touch on gun violence, white nationalism, hate crimes, and what new gun legislation could come from this weekend's shootings.

-The event comes days after more than 30 people were killed in shootings in Texas and Ohio.
+Just days ago, more than 30 people were killed in shootings in Texas and Ohio.
 In El Paso, a man shot and killed 22 people at a Walmart after writing a document filled with hatred of immigrants and Latinos, police say.
 Federal authorities have said they're treating that shooting as a case of domestic terrorism.

 In Dayton, police say a man shot and killed nine people, including his sister, in a nightlife district early Sunday.
 Police say he had an obsession with violence, and a Twitter account that apparently belonged to him retweeted extreme left-wing and anti-police posts.
 Police say they're still trying to determine the motive in the shooting.

-The audience at Wednesday night's town hall will include survivors from mass shootings, including those at Florida's Pulse nightclub in Orlando; Connecticut's Sandy Hook Elementary School; a church in Sutherland Springs, Texas; and Columbine High School and the Aurora movie theater in Colorado.
+Attending the town hall are survivors of mass shootings, including those at the Pulse nightclub in Orlando, Florida; Connecticut's Sandy Hook Elementary School; a church in Sutherland Springs, Texas; and Columbine High School and the Aurora movie theater in Colorado.

-Guests are expected to include:
+Guests tonight also include:

 • US Rep. Thomas Massie, R-Kentucky, who heads the House Second Amendment Caucus.